The Mountain Hermitage

-Cancellations received on or before March 15, 2016: your deposit and any additional payment will be returned minus a $75 cancellation fee.
+Cancellations received on or before August 31, 2015: your deposit will be returned minus a $50 cancellation fee.

-Anyone interested in attending this one-month retreat should read this document and the separate Practice Guidelines.
-Then, complete the Application form and Waiver of Liability, attach your deposit, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.
+Anyone interested in attending the retreat must have read this document.
+Then, complete the Application Form and Waiver of Liability, attach your deposit, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.

-Applications and deposits are requested by March 15, 2016.
+Applications and deposits are requested as soon as possible.
 Late applications will be considered on a space available basis.
 Applications will be accepted only by mail, not by phone, fax, or e-mail, because they must be accompanied by the appropriate deposit.
 Incomplete registrations, including those without sufficient deposit, will be returned for completion.

 Each application will be carefully reviewed.
-In some cases, a personal or phone interview will be conducted with one of the teachers prior to determination of suitability for this type of practice.
+In some cases, a personal or phone interview will be conducted with the teacher prior to determination of suitability for this type of practice.
 All applications are processed by date received.
 We will respond within four weeks from receipt of your application.
 If your application is not accepted for this retreat, your deposit will be returned.